computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 ## Report

-1. Speicify the sizes and type of the BERT model you have tried, plus the hyperparamters you chose for training.
+1. Specify the sizes and type of the BERT model you have tried, plus the hyper-parameters you chose for training.
 Include the performance on the dev set for each configuration, if possible.
 Explain your observation on which model performs better

 2. Using the best performing model on dev set, identify a few mistakes that the model makes on dev set.
 Include a few of such claim/perspective pairs in the report and briefly describe the mistake and why you think the model produces the wrong prediction.